• Meeting AP CSP College Board Requirements

 🐉 Combat Systems — brings intense boss AI and competitive PvP to educational gaming

-• Full boss-battle.html with canvas-based rendering
+• Full boss-battle.html with canvas-based rendering and server-authoritative position sync

-• Pixel-art character sprites and boss AI movement patterns
+• Pixel-art character sprites and boss AI movement patterns (normal, dash, zigzag, chase, circle)

-• Bullet physics and collision detection (Math.hypot)
+• Bullet physics and collision detection (Math.hypot) with server-validated bounds clamping

-• Database models: BossRoom, BossPlayer, BossBattleStats
+• Database models: BossRoom, BossPlayer, BossBattleStats, GameProgress, SquareCompletion

 Ethan